kmmuntasir/groq-api-proxy/ai-changelog.md

 - Integration tests: 12/12 passing ✅
 - Total: 40/40 passing ✅
 **Reason for update:** Complete test suite success is critical for project quality.
 All functionality is now thoroughly tested and verified, making the codebase production-ready with confidence.

+## 2025-09-05 21:47:00
+**Task:** Add Missing Environment Variable to example.env **Description:** Added the missing ALLOWED_ORIGINS environment variable to the example.env file after comprehensive codebase search revealed it was used in CORS configuration but not documented.
+**Files Modified:**
+- example.env
+**Issues Fixed:**
+- Added ALLOWED_ORIGINS with proper documentation for production CORS configuration
+- Added comments explaining usage and providing examples
+- Ensured all environment variables used in the codebase are now properly documented **Environment Variables Coverage:**
+- PORT ✅
+- DEFAULT_MODEL ✅
+- GROQ_API_KEY ✅
+- LOG_LEVEL ✅
+- ALLOWED_ORIGINS ✅ (newly added)
+**Reason for update:** Complete environment variable documentation is essential for proper deployment and configuration.
+The ALLOWED_ORIGINS variable is critical for production CORS security configuration.